 Belararox has already successfully identified numerous promising targets within the TMT project.
-These targets are set to undergo thorough exploration as part of an extensive program led by an experienced Belararox team that is currently established in Argentina.
+These targets will undergo thorough exploration as part of an extensive program led by an experienced Belararox team currently established in Argentina.

-APPENDIX B: JORC (2012) CODE TABLE 1
+APPENDIX A: JORC (2012) CODE TABLE 1